XTANDI is a prescription medicine used to treat men with prostate cancer that:

 • Bone scan

-Talk to your doctor
+Talk with your doctor

 It’s important to talk with your doctor and share how you’re feeling throughout your treatment.
 It’s a good idea to keep a pad and pencil (or your smartphone) handy to write down notes about your symptoms.
 Remember to jot down the time of day and what’s going on at that moment.